deBijenkorf/frontend-assignment/README.md

 ## Exercises

 You will find the exercises and associated instructions in separate named folders in the root of this project.
-This assignment is [timeboxed](https://en.wikipedia.org/wiki/Timeboxing) to **8 hours** max.

 ## Requirements